Partial monoid actions on objects in categories with pullbacks and their globalizations: Preliminaries

-Observe that the partial action $\alpha$ from~\cref{exemplo global} is strong.
+It should be noted that the partial action $\alpha$ from~\cref{exemplo global} is strong.
 Moreover, it was proved in \cite{PartMonoids} and (in the context of partial monoid actions on topological spaces) in \cite{Megrelishvili_2004} that any strong partial action can be obtained as a restriction of a global action. \end{rem}

 The next notion is a natural generalization of a well-known notion of a morphism of partial group actions (see, for example,~\cite{Abadie03}).

 \begin{definicao} Given two partial action data $\alpha = \{\alpha_m\}_{m \in M}$ of $M$ on $X$ and $\beta = \{\beta_m\}_{m \in M}$ of $M$ on $Y$, a \textit{datum morphism} from $\alpha$ to $\beta$ is a map $f \colon X \rightarrow Y$ such that \begin{enumerate} \item $f(\dom\alpha_m) \subseteq \dom\beta_m$ for all $m \in M$;